9 Ways to Create a School Morning Routine for Kids (Printables)

 5. Time Stagger

-Time staggering is particularly important if you have limited bathroom space and more than one child.
+Time staggering is significant if you have limited bathroom space and more than one child.

-By waking up your kids in 5-10 minutes intervals you can ensure that their school morning schedules stagger.
+By waking your kids in 5-10 minute intervals, you can ensure their school morning schedules stagger.

-In turn, preventing the famous, “MOMMMM, she’s still in the bathroom” dilemma.
+In turn, it prevents the famous “MOM!
+She’s still in the bathroom” dilemma.

 Wake up your “least morning loving” child earlier so that they have a bit more time to get ready.
-Then, wake up every other child for 5-10 minutes thereafter.
+Then, wake up every other child for 5-10 minutes afterward.

-If you have older kids creating a time-stragging schedule will be a lifesaver in your morning routine.
-Even if everyone wakes up at the same time, they will each have designated times for things they share such as the infamous bathroom!
+Creating a time-stragging schedule will be a lifesaver in your morning routine if you have older kids.
+Even if everyone wakes up simultaneously, they will have designated times to share things, such as the infamous bathroom!

 6. Create a morning school routine chart

-Designate time slots for morning tasks such as bathroom time, breakfast, and getting dressed and ready, and TV time (if you choose to incorporate that as part of your child’s morning routine).
+Designate time slots for morning tasks such as bathroom time, breakfast, getting dressed and ready, and TV time (if you choose to incorporate that into your child’s morning routine).

 The morning school routine chart is most beneficial for parents with multiple children.
-There are free printable school morning routine charts for kids at the end of this article.
+At the end of this article, there are free printable school morning routine charts for kids.

-Younger kids use stickers and images to describe a certain task, such as brushing their teeth, eating breakfast, etc.
+Younger kids use stickers and images to describe tasks such as brushing their teeth, eating breakfast, etc.

 Once they have a mental note of those times by doing them often, it will become second nature.